Standard patient support assumes patients will seek help. This study documented why they don’t.

 These are not observations about individual patients.
 They are structural features of the Hispanic RA patient experience that any effective program must be built around from the start.

 Program design that ignores family dynamics misses the primary social infrastructure of Hispanic patient experience.
-The family unit is not background context for the patient's journey — it is the medium through which health decisions, adherence, and daily management actually happen.
+The family unit is not background context for the patient's journey.
+It is the medium through which health decisions, adherence, and daily management actually happen.
 A program that speaks only to the individual patient is, by design, a program that speaks to half the decision-making structure.

 Significant unmet need existed around mental health and community support.
-The barriers were not primarily logistical — they were cultural and relational.
+The barriers were not primarily logistical.
+They were cultural and relational.
 Participants described not knowing how to seek mental health support in a way that felt consistent with their cultural identity and community role.

 This is the pattern that explains why routing Hispanic RA patients to general mental health resources produces low uptake.
 The issue is not awareness of those resources.
 It is that seeking them requires a form of self-disclosure that conflicts with how participants understood their role in their families and communities.
 Program design that accounts for this builds the pathway to mental health support into the patient's existing relational and community context, rather than asking patients to step outside it.

-Building a trusted relationship with a physician — one that accounts for language, cultural context, and communication style — was identified as foundational to adherence and outcomes.
+Building a trusted relationship with a physician, one that accounts for language, cultural context, and communication style — was identified as foundational to adherence and outcomes.
 Participants described encounters in which they felt unheard, rushed, or unable to communicate what they actually needed.

 This mirrors the trusted-messenger finding from the patient education research: for Hispanic RA patients, who delivers the information is as important as what is said.
 A technically correct clinical recommendation delivered through the wrong relational register will not be followed.
-The physician-patient relationship is not a delivery mechanism for clinical content — it is a prerequisite for that content to have any effect.
+The physician-patient relationship is not a delivery mechanism for clinical content.
+It is a prerequisite for that content to have any effect.

 Hispanic RA patients are not a linguistically different version of the general patient population.
 They have distinct emotional infrastructure, distinct family dynamics, and distinct trust architectures that any effective program must be designed around from the ground up.